devtron-labs/devtron/docs/user-guide/global-configurations/sso-login.md

 * `name` : identity provider platform name
 * `id` : identity provider platform unique id in string. (refer to dexidp.io)
 * `config` : user can put connector details into this key. platforms may not have same structure but commons are clientID, clientSecret, redirectURI.
-* `hostedDomains` : domain where your application is deployed.
+* `hostedDomains` : domains authorized for SSO login.